VAT

 Background

-No derogation is required for domestic e-invoicing requirements (DRR)
+From 2025 - no derogation is required for domestic e-invoicing requirements

-Member States (MSs) are not required to ask for an agreement from the European Commission to implement e-invoicing requirements for domestic transactions after the ViDA is adopted (provided it applies only to established taxpayers).
+Member States (MSs) are not required to ask for an agreement from the European Commission to implement e-invoicing requirements for domestic transactions (provided it applies only to established taxpayers) after the ViDA is adopted.
 MSs consequently have the option to introduce mandatory e-invoicing for domestic B2B and B2C transactions (for established businesses) without the need for a derogation from the European Commission immediately after the ViDA is adopted (expected in the beginning of 2025).
 This could leave businesses with minimal time to prepare.

 From 1 July 2030 common DRR/e-invoicing for intra-EU transactions